-Topamax belongs to a group of medications called anticonvulsants.
+Topamax belongs to a group of drugs called anticonvulsants.

-This article describes the dosages of Topamax, including its forms, strengths, and how to take the drug.
+This article describes the dosages of Topamax, as well as its strengths and how to take it.
 To learn more about Topamax, see this in-depth article.

 What are the forms of Topamax?